-The applicants' agents responded to the Lichfields advice to argue that the Lichfields further critique is too narrowly focussed and that, in reality, there is sufficient capacity in terms of projections of retail expenditure for food for both the BSP and SRP discount foodstores and without impacting significantly upon other town centre foodstores.
+The applicants' agents responded to the Lichfields advice in respect of retail impact issues to argue that the Lichfields further critique is too narrowly focussed and that, in reality, there is sufficient capacity in terms of projections of retail expenditure for food for both the BSP and SRP discount foodstores and without impacting significantly upon other town centre foodstores.
 Indeed, the spare capacity for foodstore expenditure is argued to be the reason why both Aldi and Lidl are targeting the area for new investment.

-It is considered that, on balance, the evidence for potential harm to town centre retail investment arising from the BSP scheme is not compelling and does not demonstrate sufficient material harm to justify the refusal of planning permission of retail impact grounds.
-The evidence that is available and has been obtained by the Council indicates that the impact in terms of trade diversion is not significant; and existing town centre foodstores would continue to trade within the range they can trade viably.
-It is also considered that the proposals would marginally increase town centre turnover in durable (i.e. non-food) goods due to the reduction in the extent of durable retail floorspace at BSP as a result of the proposals.
-In terms of the potential impact upon the planned investment in a new discount foodstore at SRP, it is also considered that there is no evidence demonstrating that the proposed SRP unit would be so significantly impacted by the BSP scheme that the SRP would not proceed - indeed, the evidence that Lidl are in the process of acquiring a lease on the SRP foodstore unit indicates otherwise.
-In the circumstances it is considered that the retail impact of the proposals is acceptable.
+It is argued that the evidence for potential harm to town centre retail investment arising from the BSP scheme identified by the Lichfields advice to the Council is not compelling and does not appear to demonstrate sufficient material harm to justify the refusal of planning permission on retail impact grounds.
+The evidence that has been provided and obtained by the Council indicates that the impact in terms of trade diversion (9.4%) is not significant; and existing town centre foodstores would continue to trade within the range they can trade viably.
+It is also noted that the proposals would marginally increase town centre turnover in durable (i.e. non-food) goods due to the reduction in the extent of durable retail floorspace at BSP as a result of the proposals.
+In terms of the potential impact upon the planned investment in a new discount foodstore at SRP.
+Quod assert that there is no evidence demonstrating that the proposed SRP unit would be so significantly impacted by the BSP scheme that the SRP would not proceed - indeed, the evidence that Lidl are in the process of acquiring a lease on the SRP foodstore unit is considered to indicate otherwise.